Hardel-DW/NeoEnchant/README.md

 - **Auto-Smelt**: Automatically smelts items.
 - **Mining+**: Lets you mine a 3x3 area.
 - **Accuracy Shot**: Arrows fly straight.
-- **Explosive Arrow**: When arrow hit a block, create an explosion, the entity don't take damage.
+- **Explosive Arrow**: When arrow hit a block, create an explosion, the entity take damage.
 - **Attack Speed**: Increases your attack speed.
 - **Timber**: Cut down a tree with one strike.
 - **VeinMiner**: If you break a mineral block, all surrounding minerals also break.